synnaxlabs/synnax/docs/product/thesis.md

 _Synnax is the software infrastructure for large scale hardware._

-# 2 - Problem
+# 2 - The Problem

-From factories to rockets, **productive iteration is the means of improving hardware systems.** Teams continuously design, build, and evaluate new versions of their products or processes.
-Increasing the pace and quality of each iteration means organizations can deliver better products faster.
+From factories to rockets, **productive iteration is the means of improving hardware systems.** Teams continuously design, build, and evaluate new versions of their products or operations.
+Increasing the pace and quality of each iteration means organizations can deliver better solutions faster.

 **Data lies at the core of this process**.
 From initial design and testing to long term operational deployment, the information teams create and collect plays a role in every decision.
 The faster teams can acquire, analyze, and act on this data, the faster they can improve.

-Existing data acquisition and control systems pay little attention to the importance of this loop.
+Existing data acquisition and control (DAQ) systems pay little attention to the importance of this loop.
 They focus on recording data and controlling hardware, but disregard the rest of the lifecycle, often dumping data to a local file system in a proprietary format.
 This leaves teams with a crevasse between acquisition and meaningful analysis.